divekarsiddhesh/divekarsiddhesh/README.md

 📢 Excellent communication skills and a passion for translating complex technical concepts into easily understandable terms for clients and stakeholders.

 📧 Let's connect!
-I'm open to networking, mentorship, and discussing exciting opportunities in the field of Full Stack Development.
+I'm open to networking, mentorship, and discussing exciting opportunities in the field of Software Development.

 <!---
 divekarsiddhesh/divekarsiddhesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.